 Adding that emissions penalty in the equation and then doing the calculation to identify the shaft speed to maximize net profit with considering the added cost.
 Let’s add an emission penalty in the net profit equation

-Net Profit = (Freight Value) - ((Daily Cost * Days) + Fuel Costs) - Total Emissions * Emissions Penalty ($/MT CO2)
+Net Profit = (Freight Value) - ((Daily Cost * Days) + Fuel Costs) - (Total Emissions × Emission Penalty)

 Let’s say that the emission penalty is $10/MT CO2.